TaylanUB/scheme-srfis/README.md

 Concrete conventions
 --------------------

+- No withdrawn SRFIs.

+- All implementations should be valid R7RS-small libraries for now.
+  We will move to an R7RS-large core/base when possible.

 - Libraries go into a file named `n.scm` where `n` is the SRFI number.
   The library is correspondingly named `(srfi n)`.

-- The order of things in a library declaration, after the name, is:
+- The order of things in a library declaration is:

   - exports
   - imports